 2. Verify that the plant’s probabilistic risk assessment (PRA) is updated as necessary to account for changes to equipment, system configurations, assumed operator actions, etc. resulting from implementation of the design change.

 i.
 Select a sample of material substitutions.
-In general it is expected that all safety related component and material substitutions are documented and evaluated in accordance with applicable procedures.
+In general, it is expected that all safety related component and material substitutions are documented and evaluated in accordance with applicable procedures.
 Verify that all critical characteristics of the subject material have been evaluated, including related environmental and seismic qualification requirements.

 j.
 Ensure that the licensee is appropriately implementing its documents that govern the turnover and control of design information from the design authority.